stellar-dapps/4m00se-dapp/README.md

 3. Form configuration

-You can configure the following parameters of a form widget...
-(TBD)
+You can configure the following parameters of a form widget:

+- `configUrl` — required, generated when a form is built
+- `container` — optional, gives the possibility to use custom container id instead of the default `4m00se-widget-container`
+- `onSubmit` — optional, gives the possibility to use custom callback on form submission (by default, dedicate Freighter transaction signing flow is triggered)

 ### Examples